Vicarious embarrassment: Self-projection

 Psychological projection is a theory in psychology and psychoanalysis in which humans defend themselves against undesirable emotions by denying their existence in themselves while attributing them to others.
 Projection is considered a normal and common process in everyday life.
 Vicarious embarrassment and other vicarious emotions, however, work in the reverse, a process called self-projection.
 The undesirable emotion is experienced in another person, and the observer projects what they interpret as the appropriate response onto themselves.
 For example, someone who lies easily might feel vicariously embarrassed if they self-project the experience of someone getting caught in a bad lie.

 Cultural significance

 Embarrassing situations often arise in social situations, as the result of failing to meet a social expectation, and is used to help learn what has been deemed culturally appropriate.
 While embarrassment isolates the victim based on a cultural bias, vicarious embarrassment is used to promote prosocial behavior between the victim and the observer.

 Cringe comedy

-Embarrassing situations have been used for a long time in situational comedy, sketch comedy, dramatic irony, and practical jokes.
+Embarrassing situations are used in situational comedy, sketch comedy, dramatic irony, and practical jokes.
 Traditionally, laugh tracks were used to help cue the audience to laugh at appropriate times.
 But as laugh tracks were removed from sitcoms, embarrassing situations on television were now accompanied by silence, creating a genre known as cringe comedy, which includes many critically acclaimed sitcom television shows, such as the British television series The Office.